kyungeunlim/kyungeunlim.github.io/README.md

 ## Introduction

-This repository hosts the source code for Kyungeun Lim's personal website.
-The website is built using HTML and CSS, providing a clean and simple interface to showcase personal projects, blogs, and contact information.
+This repository hosts the source code for Kyungeun Lim's professional portfolio website.
+Built with HTML and CSS, it features an about section, project showcase, and media coverage highlights.

 ## Structure